-For weeks, investigators have been trying to figure out the identity of a victim who was murdered last month.
+GUTHRIE, Okla. – For months, investigators have been trying to figure out the identify of a man who was murdered in January.

 If you know anything about this case, please call the Logan County Sheriff’s Office.

 ORIGINAL REPORT: Charred grass is all that’s left in the field and most of the evidence disappeared with the flames.

 Three miles away on County Rd.
 75, the mystery hits home for Langston University students.